 After earning her law degree, Ann served the people of Greater Arizona in a variety of positions.
 In 1980, she became Coconino County's first female Deputy County Attorney, cracking down on criminals and protecting neighborhoods and families in Northern Arizona.
 She later served as Sedona’s City Attorney.
 In November 2004, Ann’s neighbors elected her to the Arizona House of Representatives to represent Legislative District 2, which includes Flagstaff and the Havasupai, Hopi, Hualapai, Navajo, and San Juan Southern Paiute Nations.
 At the state Capitol, Ann championed fiscal responsibility and quality education.

-During her 2008-10 term in the U.S. House of Representatives, Ann’s results stood out in Congress, seeing more of her bills and amendments signed into law than almost any other freshman representative.
+During her 2009-10 term in the U.S. House of Representatives, Ann’s results stood out in Congress, seeing more of her bills and amendments signed into law than almost any other freshman representative.
 Ann’s hard work created jobs, helped small businesses, hired more border patrol agents, and protected veterans and seniors in Greater Arizona.
 In her second term, Ann served on the House Committee on Veterans' Affairs and the House Committee on Transportation and Infrastructure.
 She passed several bipartisan bills during the 113th Congress, including major legislation that will bring thousands of mining jobs to Superior, Ariz., and she played a key role in the push to reform the broken VA system.

-For a copy of this biography or for more information, please contact the Washington, DC office.
+For more information, please contact the Washington, DC office.